danyspin97/wpaperd/README.md

 - `path`, path to the image/directory
 - `duration`, how much time the image should be displayed until it is changed with a new one.
   This is only valid when path points to a directory. (_Optional_)
+- `apply-shadow`, apply a shadow on the top part of the image, to work as a shadow effect of the status bar.
+This is particularly suited for window managers like sway. (_Optional_)

 The section `default` will be used as fallback for the all the outputs that aren't listed in the config file.
 This is an example configuration: